simpleanilcha/ui-front-end-developer-intern/README.md

 ## Test
 The test is designed to check one's familiarity with field basics.
 Visiting the [Link](http://te56v1.axshare.com/#c=2) will open the **Wireframe**.
-We expect you to convert the wireframe into valid HTML, CSS and JS.aSDdcvas adf
+We expect you to convert the wireframe into valid HTML, CSS and JS.

 ## Task